EmmmaHan/ios-decal-lab1/README.md

 ## question 4: Using the Debugger ##
 CalCentral is developing an iOS application for their beloved platform, but they've encountered a bug and need your help.
 For some reason, the course enrollment functionality isn't working when a permission code is required.
 Regardless of whether the permission code is valid or invalid, it always results in an error.

 They managed to track the bug down to the method called `submitEnrollmentRequest` in **ClassDetailViewController.swift**.
 This method interfaces their server API (`CalCentralServer.post()`) for enrolling in a course with a permission code.
-Their server API expects an encoded dictionary of `String` values, ignoring any and all other types.
+Their server API expects an encoded dictionary of `String` values, **ignoring any and all other types**.
 The method `encodeParameters()` takes care of encoding a dictionary to a JSON object.
 They're sure that this method, `base64EncodedString()`, and the dictionary keys are correctly implemented, so we can ignore those.

 Given the pre-populated valid permission code `274958`, find and patch the bug in `submitEnrollmentRequest`.

+> Hint: the [variables Quick Look feature](https://developer.apple.com/library/content/documentation/DeveloperTools/Conceptual/debugging_with_xcode/chapters/quick_look_data_types.html) in the debugger area could be useful.

-> Hint: this nifty String initializer may help you: [init(describing:) - String](https://developer.apple.com/documentation/swift/string/2427941-init)
+> Hint hint: this nifty String initializer may help you: [init(describing:) - String](https://developer.apple.com/documentation/swift/string/2427941-init)

 ## check-off ##
 Once you've finished the lab, you can check-off using this form https://goo.gl/forms/kVEIqkChKBthRRTM2.
 If you weren't able to finish before 8pm, make sure to let a TA know you attended (do not fill out the google form), and be sure to check-off next week at the beginning of lab.